 However, most powdered sugar in the United States is mixed with a tiny bit of cornstarch to keep it from clumping.
 It usually discloses this on the front of the package.

 Cornstarch helps absorb moisture which naturally prevents clumps from forming.

 I’ve never had an issue with my powdered sugar clumping so a few years ago I decided to be rebellious and not sift my powdered sugar.

 And you know what?
 My frosting turned out EXACTLY THE SAME!
 Ever since that day I’ve never sifted my powdered sugar when making frosting.

 If you live in a humid environment or in a place in the world where powdered sugar isn’t mixed with cornstarch, you may have issues with clumps in your powdered sugar.

 If this is you, it may be necessary for you to sift.

 Some people also run into the issue of grainy frosting!

-When the texture of you buttercream isn’t nice and smooth, it may be because you need to add a bit more heavy cream (1 TBSP at a time to make sure you don’t throw off the consistency of your frosting.
+When the texture of you buttercream isn’t nice and smooth, it may be because you need to add a bit more heavy cream.
+I recommend adding 1 additional Tablespoon at a time to make sure you don’t throw off the consistency of your frosting.

-If there isn’t enough liquid in your frosting to dissolve the sugar, it can throw off the texture of your frosting.
+If there isn’t enough liquid in your frosting to help dissolve the powdered sugar, it can throw off the texture of your frosting.